Construction with the local community: how to manage estates projects in a built-up area

 As an estates team we must not forget we exist within a community with a strong pride in their local environment.
 Allowing ourselves to be accountable, leaving egos at the door and enhancing the area rather than imposing on it has meant that today we are working on the next phase of our Tavistock Place development with the overwhelming support of our local community.
 Buying in the right skills and allocating appropriate resources to community engagement has saved time and money; building relationships and reputation in the process has created a community environment as sustainable as the teaching spaces we build.

 John Starmer is director of estates at the London School of Hygiene and Tropical Medicine (LSHTM).
 Vicky Ratcliffe is a community engagement consultant at Engage Involve.
-LSHTM’s TP2 rebuild and refurbishment project has been shortlisted in the Outstanding Estates Team category in the 2024 THE Awards.
-A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.
+LSHTM’s TP2 rebuild and refurbishment project was shortlisted in the Outstanding Estates Team category in the 2024 THE Awards.
+A full list of nominees can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.